MutualFun/mutualfun/README.md

 # MutualFun

-This is a project where I create projects
+This is a project where I create projects.